World Trade Organization finds Saudi links to sports piracy

 The World Trade Organization has ruled Saudi Arabia failed to stop a broadcasting operation pirating sports coverage and blocked moves to shut it down in a proxy of the Gulf economic and diplomatic dispute with Qatar.

-The Qatar-owned beIN Sports network, which is banned from operating in Saudi Arabia, holds the Middle East rights that are being pirated by beoutQ.
+The Qatar-owned beIN Sports network, which is banned from operating in Saudi Arabia, holds the Middle East rights that are being pirated by beoutQ — including to matches from FIFA's World Cup and the English Premier League.

-“The panel considers that Qatar has established a prima facie case that beoutQ is operated by individuals or entities subject to the criminal jurisdiction of Saudi Arabia,” the WTO said on Tuesday.
+The WTO decision on Tuesday provides a further complication for the Premier League, which is having to decide whether to approve a takeover of northeast English club Newcastle by the Saudi sovereign fund, after spending two years trying unsuccessfully to get beoutQ shut down.

-Champions League organizer UEFA said the piracy threatens the “existence of professional sport as we know it.”
+“The panel considers that Qatar has established a prima facie case that beoutQ is operated by individuals or entities subject to the criminal jurisdiction of Saudi Arabia,” the WTO said.

-Rights holders, including FIFA and the English Premier League, have been trying to shut down the beoutQ bootlegging operation for more than two years to protect their commercial value.
-The WTO decision comes as the Premier League decides whether to approve a takeover of northeast English club Newcastle by the Saudis sovereign fund.
+It is the latest evidence the Saudi state has facilitated the bootlegging of rights worth billions of dollars which Champions League organizer UEFA says threatens “existence of professional sport as we know it.”

 Saudi authorities declared beIN illegal as the nation launched an economic and diplomatic boycott of Qatar in 2017 alongside the United Arab Emirates and Bahrain over accusations Doha supports extremism.
 The tiny, super-rich nation of Qatar denies the charge.